-As part of the proposed ‘Your Future, Your Super’ changes announced in the 2020-21 Federal Budget, the government is implementing some new measures designed to enhance our superannuation system.
+As part of the ‘Your Future, Your Super’ changes announced in the 2020-21 Federal Budget, the government has implemented new measures designed to enhance our superannuation system.

-One of the changes will see Australians' super accounts being ‘stapled’ to them when they change jobs.
-This means when a new employee starts with an employer, if they don't nominate where their super is to be paid, then their employer will be required to pay super contributions into their existing super account.
+One of the changes, that came into effect on 1 November, means Australians' super accounts will be ‘stapled’ to them when they change jobs.
+This means when a new employee starts with an employer, if the employee does not nominate where their super is to be paid, then their employer will be required to pay super contributions into the employee's existing super account.

-Default arrangements will continue to be used where a new employee does not nominate a fund and they do not have an existing fund.
-New employees will also have the choice to nominate their new employer’s default fund over an existing fund.
+Default arrangements will continue to be used where a new employee does not nominate a fund and does not have an existing super fund.
+New employees also have the choice to nominate their new employer’s default fund over an existing fund.

-This reform was created to reduce the number of duplicate super accounts and unnecessary fees paid by workers, and it’s expected to save Australians $17.9 billion over 10 years1.
-Once implemented people should be better off in retirement, as they will not be paying unnecessary fees for additional super accounts, so this money can be used, saved, or invested for the future.
+Ultimately people should be better off in retirement, as they won’t be paying unnecessary fees for additional super accounts and this money can be used, saved, or invested for the future.

 1 Source: treasury.gov.au/publication/p2020-super